-(i) Parties shall [identify and implement] [analyse] measures to prevent, mitigate and manage potential adverse effects of the [planned] [proposed] [authorized] activities under their jurisdiction or control [to avoid significant adverse impacts, and submit a written record of such measures to the Scientific and Technical Body] [as part of the environmental impact assessment conducted under the provisions of this Part.
-Such measures may include the identification of alternatives to the [planned] [proposed] activity under their jurisdiction or control].
+(i) Parties shall [ensure that] [identify] [analyse] measures to prevent, mitigate and manage [(or offset)] potential adverse effects of the planned activities under their jurisdiction or control [are identified and analysed] to avoid significant adverse impacts.
+Such measures may include the consideration of alternatives to the planned activity under their jurisdiction or control;

-(ii) Where appropriate, these measures are incorporated into an environmental management plan or system and alternative options are found, which include locational or technological options, alternatives to the [planned] [proposed] activity and the no-action alternative;
+(ii) Parties shall ensure that, where appropriate, these measures are incorporated into an environmental management plan;

 (e) Public notification and consultation in accordance with article 34;

-(f) Preparation, consideration, review and publication of an environmental impact assessment report in accordance with article 35;
+(f) Preparation and publication of an environmental impact assessment report in accordance with article 35.

-[(g) Decision-making in accordance with article 38.]

-[2.
-Joint environmental impact assessments may be conducted, in particular for activities under the jurisdiction or control of [small island] developing States.]
+2. Parties may conduct joint environmental impact assessments, in particular for activities under the jurisdiction or control of [small island] developing States.

+Option I:

 [3.
-A Party may designate a third party to conduct an environmental impact assessment required under this Agreement.
-Such a third party may be drawn from the pool of experts created pursuant to paragraph 4 below.
-Environmental impact assessments conducted by such a third party must be submitted to the [Party, to be forwarded for review by the Scientific and Technical Body and decision-making by the Conference of the Parties] [Party for review and decision-making].]
+A Party may designate a third party to [conduct] [assist with the conduct of] an environmental impact assessment required under this Agreement.
+Such a third party may be drawn from the [pool] [roster] of experts created pursuant to paragraph 4 below.
+Environmental impact assessments conducted by such a third party must be submitted to the Party for review and decision-making.]

 [4.
-A pool of experts shall be created under the Scientific and Technical Body.
-Parties with capacity constraints may commission those experts to conduct and evaluate screenings and environmental impact assessments for [planned] [proposed] activities under their jurisdiction or control.]
+A [pool] [roster] of experts [may] [shall] be [identified by] [created under] the Scientific and Technical Body.
+Parties with capacity constraints may [commission] [request advice and assistance from] those experts to conduct and evaluate screenings and environmental impact assessments for a planned activity under their jurisdiction or control.]

+Option II:

+3. A roster of experts [may] [shall] be [identified by] [created under] the Scientific and Technical Body.
+Parties with capacity constraints may [commission] [request advice and assistance from] those experts to conduct environmental impact assessments for a planned activity under their jurisdiction or control.
+The Party that [commissioned] [requested the advice and assistance] shall [ensure that such environmental impact assessments are submitted to the Party for review and decision-making] [forward such environmental impact assessments for review by the Scientific and Technical Body and decision-making by the Conference of the Parties].

 Article 31

-Deleted and merged into article 30 as revised.
+Deleted.

 Article 32

-Deleted and merged into article 30 as revised.
+Deleted.

 Article 33

-Deleted and merged into article 30 as revised.
+Deleted.

 Article 34